Mentholatum: Beginning (1889–1935)

 The beginning of The Mentholatum Company started when Albert Alexander Hyde left the real estate market in 1889.
 With the collapse of the market, Hyde established a new partnership called The Yucca Company, located in Wichita, Kansas, which focused on manufacturing and marketing shaving creams, laundry soap, and toilet soap.
 The Yucca Company was the beginning of The Mentholatum Company.

 When The Yucca Company started manufacturing a cough syrup containing a blend of camphor and menthol, named Vest Pocket Cough Specific, Hyde became intrigued by the soothing and anti-inflammatory effects of menthol.
 After 4 years of research and experimentation, the company introduced the original "Mentholatum Ointment" in December 1894, which consisted of a combination of menthol and petrolatum.
 The product was so successful that in 1903, Hyde opened a second office in Buffalo, New York, to handle sales and distribution east of the Mississippi River.
-In 1906, The Yucca Co. officially incorporated the name "The Mentholatum Company" after its flagship product and no longer sold soap.
+In 1906, The Yucca Co. officially incorporated the name "The Mentholatum Company" after its flagship product, and no longer sold soap.
 In 1909 a new factory was built in Wichita, Kansas, and in 1919, a second factory was built in Buffalo.
 The Wichita factory was closed after Hyde's death in 1935, and the corporate offices were moved to Wilmington, Delaware, in 1937 and later to Buffalo in 1945.

 Japanese expansion and acquisition (1913–1988)

-The products of the company spread to Japan through the missionary work of the American, William Merrell Vories.
-When Vories acquired the rights to sell Mentholatum products in 1920, he began importing and selling the product in Japan under the name, "Mentholatum" which in turn, was marketed through a company called The Omi Sales Company.
-Business continued to thrive in Japan even after Vories died in 1964.
+Their products spread to Japan through the missionary work of the American, William Merrell Vories.
+Vories acquired the rights to sell Mentholatum products in Japan in 1913.
+From 1920, he imported and sold "Mentholatum" through his company The Omi Sales Company.
+Business continued to thrive in Japan even after Vories died in 1964, but eventually went bankrupt in 1974.

-In 1974, the giant Japanese pharmaceutical company based in Osaka known as Rohto Pharmaceutical Co. set its eyes on The Mentholatum Company.
-In August 1975, it acquired the trademark rights to Mentholatum and began to sell the Mentholatum Ointment and Mentholatum Medicated Lip Stick, which proved to be a financial success as the company's revenue skyrocketed to ¥2.64 billion (US$10 million) by April 1981.

-Rohto Pharmaceutical Co. continued to acquire the management rights to The Mentholatum Company in June 1988, thus completing the merge.
+In 1975, a Japanese pharmaceutical company Rohto Pharmaceutical Co. gained trademark rights to Mentholatum from The Mentholatum Company, leading to the manufacture and successful sales of Mentholatum Ointment and Mentholatum Medicated Lip Stick.
+Rohto acquired The Mentholatum Company Inc. in June 1988.